 At eight-feet high and 24 feet long, the specimen was spectacular, and when the gavel sounded the winning bid was over $1 million.
 Bataar, a close cousin to the most famous animal that ever lived.
 In her first book, and millennia as she examines the question of who, Paige Williams has given readers an irresistible story that spans continents, cultures, ultimately, owns the past.

-In this 2018 new york times notable book, crime, paige williams "does for fossils what Susan Orlean did for orchids" Book Riot in her account of one Florida man's attempt to sell a dinosaur skeleton from Mongolia--a story "steeped in natural history, human nature, commerce, science, and politics" Rebecca Skloot.
+The Dinosaur Artist: Obsession, Betrayal, and the Quest for Earth's Ultimate Trophy #ad - In this 2018 new york times notable book, crime, paige williams "does for fossils what Susan Orlean did for orchids" Book Riot in her account of one Florida man's attempt to sell a dinosaur skeleton from Mongolia--a story "steeped in natural history, human nature, commerce, science, and politics" Rebecca Skloot.

 A story that stretches from florida's land o' lakes to the gobi desert, where the lines between poacher and hunter, sometimes risky business, collector and smuggler, populated by eccentrics and obsessives, enthusiast and opportunist, The Dinosaur Artist illuminates the history of fossil collecting--a murky, can easily blur.